jpmckinney/pupa-ruby/README.md

 ### Other improvements

 The `json-schema` gem is slow compared to, for example, [JSV](https://github.com/garycourt/JSV).
 Setting the `--no-validate` switch and running JSON Schema validations separately can further reduce a scraper's running time.
+Putting it all together, it's possible to, for example, bring a scraper's running time down from 100s to 5s.

 ### Profiling